winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 keywords: [Websockets, React, Vite, Local, Wing]
 ---

-# React, Vite & Websockets
+# React, Vite & WebSockets

 In this guide, we will build a simple React web application with a Wing backend.